-Sloppy Wales beat Uruguay 35-13 to top Pool D at World Cup
+Wales keen to forget Uruguay result and mull quarterfinal

-KUMAMOTO, Japan (AP) — Wales will play France in the Rugby World Cup quarterfinals after laboring past Uruguay 35-13 to top Pool D on Sunday.
+KUMAMOTO, Japan (AP) — Warren Gatland was quick to move on to the Rugby World Cup quarterfinal Wales lined up against France.

+It meant the coach didn’t have to talk too much about how his backup Welsh XV labored past Uruguay 35-13 with a forgettable display on Sunday.

-Four wins from four matches gave the Welsh a pool sweep for the first time since 1987.
-Their victory left Australia to play England in another quarterfinal.
+At the least, they gave Wales a fourth win from four matches, achieving a pool sweep for the first time since 1987.

-Coach Warren Gatland gave 11 Wales players their first starts in the tournament and said he’d consider them for the quarterfinals team if they impressed, but few impressed in a match they dominated but kept hurting themselves through unforced errors.
+But there wasn’t much momentum to take from a dominant display that was ruined by sloppy errors.
+Gatland also gave 11 Wales players their first starts in the tournament — five of them their first appearances — just four days after the bruising win over Fiji, and said he’d consider any players who impressed for the quarterfinals team.
+But few impressed.

+“I’m happy with four from four, not too happy with some of tonight,” Gatland said.
+“We were poor at times, not clinical, too many turnovers.”

 In the face of Uruguay’s scrambling, scrappy defense, Wales could score only four legitimate tries and received a penalty try.